Have you noticed that when people ask how you’re doing, your default answer is “OMFG I’m exhausted”? You aren’t alone.

 Water is vital to every part of your body, so it stands to reason that dehydration would leave you sluggish.

-A study of combat sports athletes showed dehydration is associated with impaired muscular strength, endurance, and increased fatigue.
+A 2018 study of combat sports athletes suggests that dehydration is associated with impaired muscular strength, endurance, and increased fatigue.

 If it seems like hydration matters only for athletes performing intense sports, remember that your body works basically the same way theirs do.
 You can boost your performance by drinking more water too.